raoufkeskes/geolocation_data_clustering/README.md

 ## Notes :
+- outputs folder is for outputs of our app .
+However , results stores relevant figures for the report / readme .
 - the argument values have to be passed only within double quotes , it doesn't work with single quotes
 - for help , execute the command :
 ```